Perfect Dark: Marketing and release

+Perfect Dark was re-released on the Nintendo Switch Online service on 18 June 2024.

 Reception

 Perfect Dark received critical acclaim from video game publications.
 The most praised aspects of the game were its graphics, artificial intelligence, and number of multiplayer options.
 GameSpot claimed that, as a console first-person shooter, Perfect Dark is "unparalleled", while IGN journalist Matt Casamassina remarked that its extensive features set the game apart from its peers.
 Similarly, N64 Magazine described Perfect Dark as "dauntingly huge", stating that it "takes everything that made its predecessor such an enduring favourite and does it bigger, better and more often".
 Edge concluded that, although the game fails to be as revolutionary as its predecessor, it refines its "phenomenal gameplay while massively developing its multiplayer components".
 Nintendo Power editors called the game "undeniably a work of art", suspenseful, "more compelling than most action movies and much deeper than any video game of its type".

 The graphics were praised for their dynamic lighting, complex geometry, varied textures, and smooth animations.
 IGN remarked that levels were more detailed than in GoldenEye 007, and that character models and weapons were well-animated.
 GameRevolution highlighted the game's semi-realistic look, saying that it "adds to the depth and addiction of the game".
 The game's voiced cutscenes, surround sound effects, and atmospheric score, which was described as a mixture between the Blade Runner soundtrack by Vangelis and GoldenEye 007's, were said to effectively bring the game to life.
 The Electric Playground credited Rare for being able to fit such a clear-sounding experience into the limited space of a Nintendo 64 cartridge.
+The four reviewers in Japanese magazine Famitsu gave the game each a seven out of ten rating, with criticism being that visuals enduced motion sickness and were inferior to graphics from the next generation of video game consoles, with the ultimate consensus was the game was only recommended for fans of the genre.